top of page

 Changes to Helper Structures

-In 2025 the structure of the helper teams will be changing.
-These changes are a result of helper feedback and are designed to better reflect the needs of our supported pilgrims.
+In 2025, we’re making some changes to the structure of our helper teams.
+These changes are based on feedback from helpers and are designed to better meet the needs of our supported pilgrims.

-We will be moving from our current arrangements towards a role-based structure.
-There will be a number of new teams and all helpers will be asked to think about which team they are best suited to.
+We will be transitioning from our current arrangements to a role-based structure.
+There will be several new teams, and all helpers will be asked to consider which team they feel they are best suited to.

 Top